 In addition to planning my sister’s wedding, my mother has made my job search a priority as well.
 She is a very busy woman.
 It was the morning of May 13, 2011, and the time was somewhere after 9:00AM.
 My mother called me earlier that morning around 8:00 AM and I think we spoke for about 30 minutes, so you can imagine my surprise when I saw her phone number show up on call display approximately 1 hour later.
 “Hi mom,” I said.
 “I was just about to leave for the gym.”
 “OK,” she responded but continued with “Did you watch the last 10 minutes of Good Morning America?”
 “No, not really mom because you called me mid-broadcast and I couldn’t concentrate on Robin Roberts, George Stephanopoulos, and you at the same time and then I started getting ready,” I answered.
 “Well, they had a segment about resumes and interviews and you can see what they said if you visit abcnews.com,” my mother said in her best TV host voice a la “and if you missed any of this segment, please visit abcnews.com and type in 6 Tips for the Unemployed to get all six tips.
 (The exact address url is: htpp://abcnews.go.com/WNT/video/tips-unemployed-13601205.
 A url with the word unemployed in the address.
 It’s good to know that ABC is using its SEO to track its traffic sources but I don’t need the word unemployed staring at me as I read an article on the subject.
 I am living it.)

 On the advice of my mother, I entered the above url, and instead of seeing a page of text listing the 6 Tips for the Unemployed, I was greeted with a video.
 What more could I ask for?
 Watching Cynthia Shapiro, Career Strategist, reveal her 6 Tips for the Unemployed (in what appears to be one segment in a series called “What Does Somebody Have to do to Get a Job Around Here?), would be like going to a career coach but without receiving a bill for services rendered.
-I dashed over to my desk drawer to grab a
+I dashed over to my desk drawer to grab a Little Fury linkable notebook and made it back to the computer just in time for the video to start.
+Let’s stop here for a minute.
+Please read this post in full before you grab your iphone, Blackberry, notebook or scrap of paper and then I will let you be the judge of whether these tips will help you in your job search.

 The 2 minute and 50 second segment (Note: 2 minutes and 50 second without the opening ad) opened with the ABC World News Special Report music.
 You know the music I am talking about.
 You recently heard it when ABC News interrupted the second to last episode of Brothers & Sisters to deliver the news about Bin Laden.
 Now I am thinking that I have either clicked on the wrong video or that these 6 tips must be groundbreaking.
 I couldn’t answer my own question just yet because the segment was introduced with a commercial from Blackberry.
 I don’t know who made this media buy but I think most of the people who are watching this program had their Blackberries taken away when they were laid off.
 I think that this would have been a great placement for Kleenex or something more appropriate like The Ladders.